HealthInformaticsUT/CohortContrast/README.md

 2. **Create target and control tables**
     - Use functions `cohortFromCohortTable`, `cohortFromDataTable`, `cohortFromJSON` or `cohortFromCSV` for indicating your target and control cohort tables.
     - You can use `createControlCohortInverse` or `cohortFromCohortTable` for generating control tables.
-    - Finally use `createCohortContrastCdm` to prepare your cdm object for the analysis.

 3. **Run the Study**: Execute the study by using the CohortContrast functions.
 ```